IsoLogicGames/Vigilant/README.md

 ## Contributing
 Contributions are welcome, please make a pull request!

 Be sure to set up Rojo to get started.
+Typically make pull requests against the `develop` branch.
 Check out our [contribution guide](CONTRIBUTING.md) for further information.

 ## License
 Vigilant is free software available under the MIT license.
 See the [license](LICENSE.md) for details.